IT Due Diligence: Avoid Common Pitfalls + The Ultimate Checklist

 1. Relying on High-Level Metrics Alone

-Don’t skip technical expert engagement in favor of executive summaries – this oversight can cost you millions of $$$ in lost revenue when systems fail to scale.
+Don’t skip hiring technical experts in favor of skimming executive reports – this mistake can cost you millions when systems crash and can’t scale after you’ve signed the papers.

 1. Confusing Compliance with Capability